Dayton pulls away in second half for 19th straight season-opening victory

 Turning point: Dayton trailed 24-16 with under three minutes to play.
 Two free throws by Holmes started an 11-0 run in the last 2:37.

-Rotation news: Dayton started the same five players it started in the two exhibition games: Holmes; Smith; Elvis; Enoch Cheeks; and Nate Santos.
-Javon Bennett, Brea and Isaac Jack were the first players off the bench.
+Rotation news: Dayton started the same five players it started in the two exhibition games: Holmes; Smith; Elvis; Enoch Cheeks; and Santos.
+Bennett, Brea and Jack were the first players off the bench.
 Petras Padegimas also saw action in the first half.

 Injury news: Marvel Allen was the only scholarship player not in uniform for Dayton.